 Earn a Living Playing The Low Limits

-Multi-tabling has allowed some players make a living at some low limits such at 50nl.
+Multi-tabling is not a new online poker strategy and has even allowed some players make a living at some low limits such at 50nl.
 Some player can even make a decent wage multi-tabling the micro-stakes games (10-25nl).

 I was fortunate enough to be able to pay my way through university by multi-tabling on PokerStars.
 I played mostly at 50nl and 100nlz zoom (fast table variant), and so I have a lot to thank for the ability to multi-table online.